 }

-4) Send a new request to the AI model, with the function_call_results added.
+4) Send a request to the AI model, with the function_call_results added.
+At this point, your conversation histories should be similar to:

 The result